Usage-based billing becomes necessary when subscriptions stop matching how customers consume your product.

 Billing integrates with a product-side decision layer, which keeps enforcement and invoicing in sync.

-Usage billing works when billing matches what your product allows and measures.
+Usage billing works when pricing matches what your product allows and measures.

 Some teams only need accurate invoices from usage at the end of the cycle.
-Some need usage to drive limits, access, and upgrades while customers are still in the product.
+Others meter usage to enforce plan limits and access inside the product.

 The right usage billing software depends on where that gap appears in your stack and who owns pricing decisions.
 Billing-first tools work when usage only impacts invoices after the cycle closes.
 Product-side systems become necessary when usage needs to control behavior in real time.

-Schematic fits teams that want usage, entitlements, and billing state to stay aligned within the product while Stripe handles invoicing and payments.
-Engineering sets it up once.
-Product and RevOps manage pricing without shipping code.
+Schematic suits teams that want usage, entitlements, and billing state to stay aligned within the product, while Stripe billing handles invoices and payments.

 There is no single best billing software.
 The right option depends on how pricing affects your product.
 Billing-first tools work when usage only generates invoices.
 Product-aware systems work when usage needs to control limits or entitlements.
 Teams should choose based on ownership and required usage-based billing capabilities.